evanjo03/news-scrape/README.md

 # web-scraper

-The application is a basic scraper that uses NPR New's site to pull data.
+The application is a basic web scraper that uses NPR New's site to pull news article data.
 The app uses mongoDB and Mongoose, a mongo ODM, as well as Handlebars.js, a simple templating engine, and cheerio.js for the scraping itself.

 ## Built With